Summertime means heat, and that can make living not so easy.

 If you keep a few milk jugs filled with water in your freezer, you’ll always have easy access to ice blocks that will last a long time in the cooler.

 Now, what if a heat wave knocks out your electricity?
 Don’t sweat.
-Instead, get a battery-powered fan, and your DIY air conditioner will work in a blackout as long as you’ve got ice.
+Instead, get a battery-powered fan, and your DIY air conditioner will work in a blackout as long as you’ve got ice and batteries.